highperch/CodePathWeek2Carousel/README.md

 This is a walkthrough of the iOS Carousel App for Week 2's assignment.

-Time spent: 7.0 hours spent in total
+Time spent: 11.5 hours spent in total

 Completed user stories:

- * [ ] Static photo tiles on the initial screen
+ * [x] Static photo tiles on the initial screen
- * [ ] Optional: Photo tiles move with scrolling
+ * [x] Optional: Photo tiles move with scrolling
  * [x] Sign In
   * [x] Tapping on email/password reveals the keyboard and shifts the scrollview and Sign In button up.
  * [x]  Upon tapping the Sign In button.